jdes01/backend-code-test/jdes01-resolution.README.md

 - Again, tests quality aint the best;
 - Again, since I didnt want to violate any CQRS principle, I decided that my commands wouldnt return values.
 The problem comes when, for example, my deleteGeniallyController asks deleteGeniallyService to delete a genially with a given id, the controller wont be aware of the service not finding a genially with the same id.

+## Stage 3:
+- Ok we could use domain events to track the amount of geniallies created.
+We should create a DTO, GeniallyWasCreated.event.ts, to store all information related, such as eventId, aggregateRootId, genially info (name, description, etc) and the date.
+Then, we should dispatch it in an event bus so it eventually reaches its handler.
+Observers should also get notified.
+- In that particular case, when dispatching it in our event bus, a handler should receive it and update the amount of geniallies created.
+-